How to Add Your Business to Google Maps: Complete 2025 Guide

 How do I add my business to Google Maps?

-Visit business.google.com, click “Add your business to Google,” and follow the prompts to enter your business information.
-You’ll need to verify your listing through postcard, phone, or email verification before it becomes fully active.
+Visit business.google.com, click “Add your business to Google,” and enter your business information including name, address, phone number, and category.
+You’ll need to verify ownership through postcard, phone, or email verification before your listing becomes fully active and visible to customers.

 What is Google My Business and how does it work?